LSEG-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/README.md

 Time Elapsed 00:00:08.54
 ```
-Note that if you want [Self Contained deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/), you can run **dotnet publish** command as below command where "-c release" is for release build and "release_build" is the name of outputfolder under WebSocketMRNConsumerApp folder.
+Note that if you want [Self Contained deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/), you can run **dotnet publish** command as below command where "-c release" is for release build and "release_build" is the name of output folder under WebSocketMRNConsumerApp folder.

 ```
 dotnet publish -c release -r win-x64 -o release_build/